PowerShell/Community-Blog/Posts/2021/03/DarwinJS-Contribution-LightningFastandEasyProvisioningofGitwithSSHKeyAuthenticationonWindows.md

 The conventional wisdom solution offers many steps that are roughly:

 1. Installing git manually.
-2. Installing the well known Windows SSH client Putty
+2. Installing the well known Windows SSH client Putty.
 3. Installing Putty's key generator.
 4. Converting the non-compatible putty generated key into an ssh compatible one.
 5. Precisely placing the SSH key on disk.